Chunkwise/chunkwise_local/README.md

 1. createdb chunkwise
 2. psql chunkwise < schema.sql

+Then setup the database connection in `/server/services/db_info.ini` to use your preferred username and password.

 ## To run each server:

 From each server's root directory use these commands: